Types of Degrees Legal Professions Majors Are Getting

 Online Legal Professions Programs

-In 2018-2019, 1,056 schools offered a legal professions program of some type.
+In the 2019-2020 academic year, 997 schools offered some type of legal professions program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|